MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 ### Docker container restart

 !!!!!
-Note: Docker needs to be [installed](https://docs.docker.com/engine/install/) on the device
+In this example, Docker Engine must be installed in the device.
+!!!!!
+Please validate with `docker --version` that it is installed.
+!!!!!
+If it is missing, you can get it by following [Docker's official guide](https://docs.docker.com/engine/install/?target=_blank).

 Applications may restart sporadically when they encounter new situations like intermittent connectivity.
 As they are often automatically started again the